Stocks stagger as more nations self isolate against virus

 In New Zealand, the central bank announced its first outright purchase of government paper aiming to inject much-needed liquidity into the local market.

-In currency markets, the first instinct on Monday was to dump those leveraged to global growth and commodity prices, sending the Australian dollar down 0.8% to $0.5749 <AUD=D3>.
+In currency markets, the first instinct on Monday was to dump those leveraged to global growth and commodity prices, sending the Australian dollar down 0.8% to $0.5749.

 The U.S. dollar started firm but took a step back after partisan battles in the U.S. Senate stopped a coronavirus response bill from advancing.